arun786/SpringBootWithJPAConcepts/README.md

         }
     }

-## If we use JPA Repository, we need to define the below
+## If we use JPA Repository for Get, we need to define the below

 ### dao Layer
     Steps